 Your body needs to move glucose out of the bloodstream and into your cells for energy.
 To do this, your pancreas makes insulin, a hormone.
 As a result, your blood sugar level may have a sudden drop.
-Low blood sugar leaves you feeling shaky, dizzy, and searching for more sweets to regain that sugar "high."
+This rapid change in blood sugar leaves you feeling wiped out and shaky and searching for more sweets to regain that sugar "high."
 So that midday candy bar has set you up for more bad eating.

 Starch Can Equal Sugar

 Think you don't have a sweet tooth, but crave bagels, chips, or french fries?
 These starchy foods are complex carbs that the body breaks down into simple sugars.
 Eaten without better foods, starches can make blood sugar surge and crash like sugar.
 White rice, white flour, and potatoes do this.
 Highly refined starches like white bread, pretzels, crackers, and pasta are worst.